-For years, I shied away from frozen fruit and vegetables because somewhere along the way I heard a rumor that they were lacking in nutrients and tasted terrible.
-Happily, I’ve been doing a fair bit of experimenting on my own, and I’m happy to report back that learning how to freeze fruit and vegetables has been a (delicious) game changer thanks to finally learning how to blanch and some quick, easy tricks for freezing fresh produce.
+For years, I shied away from frozen fruit and vegetables because somewhere along the way, I heard a rumor that they lacked nutrients and tasted terrible.
+I’ve been doing a fair bit of experimenting on my own, and I’m happy to report back that learning how to freeze fruit and vegetables has been a (delicious) game changer thanks to finally learning how to blanch and some quick, easy tricks for freezing fresh produce.

 - After harvesting or buying, frozen fruit and vegetables will need to be frozen quickly

 - Use heavy-duty freezer bags and store them flat

 - Fill your container as much as possible, then remove all the air you can for better texture and taste (check out these nifty ziplock bag holders—I’m obsessed with them!)

 - An easy way to remove air is with a straw.
 Insert the straw into the bag and seal the straw in the bag.
 Suck the air out and carefully remove the straw, and seal.